Insulate Exposed Pipes Before the Cold Hits

 How do I know if my pipe is frozen?

-Common signs of a frozen pipe include little to no water flow from a faucet, a visible frost or bulge on an exposed pipe, or unusual sounds when you turn on a tap.
+Common signs of a frozen pipe include little to no water flow from a faucet, visible frost or a bulge on an exposed pipe, or unusual sounds when you turn on a tap.
 If multiple faucets have reduced pressure simultaneously, especially on a particularly cold morning, suspect frozen pipes in a shared supply line.
-Act quickly — a frozen pipe that is not thawed promptly can burst, causing serious water damage.
+Act quickly because a frozen pipe that is not thawed promptly can burst and cause serious water damage.
+Our seasonal plumbing problems guide covers other winter warning signs to watch for.

 Is it safe to leave my vacation home empty in winter without draining the pipes?

-If you maintain the thermostat at 55°F or above and the heating system is reliable, it is possible to leave a vacation home without draining pipes — but it carries risk.
-The safest and most recommended approach for extended absences is to fully drain the plumbing system and add non-toxic RV antifreeze to all P-traps.
-For added peace of mind, install a Wi-Fi connected thermostat or a temperature alert sensor that can notify you remotely if the heat fails.
+If you maintain the thermostat at 55°F or above and the heating system is reliable, it is possible to leave a vacation home without draining pipes, but it carries risk.
+The safest and most recommended approach for extended absences is to fully drain the plumbing system and add non-toxic propylene glycol RV antifreeze to all P-traps.
+For added peace of mind, install a Wi-Fi connected thermostat and a smart water shutoff so you can act remotely if temperatures drop or a leak begins.

 Does homeowners insurance cover frozen pipe damage?